estimated reading time: 34 min

 Riposte is an offensive action taken immediately after a defensive action.
 As an attack, it can be simple or complex, direct or indirect.

-Creating an opening for indirect attacks
+Blades releases for indirect attacks

 If I sink the tip under the opponent’s blade and constantly aim at the opponent, it is disengagement, or Durchwechseln (cavatione, degagé).
 Durchwechseln can be performed as part of my own compound attack or as a reaction to an opponent’s attack on my blade, where I avoid the incoming cut, which then flies off the axis of fencing and allows me to hit the opponent when he can not defend effectively.
 Durchwechseln can be performed in both hanging positions.
 Either in Pflugh or Ochs.